 Recommended by: Daniela, Grumpy Camel

-Known for its dramatic landscapes and ancient Celtic myths, the Isle of Skye is one of the most romantic places in Scotland.
-This Scottish island is an ideal destination for couples who enjoy road trips and hiking.
+Known for its dramatic landscapes and ancient Celtic myths, the Isle of Skye is one of the most romantic places in Scotland – ideal for road trips and hiking.
+Discover atmospheric lochs and mountains, castles steeped in legend, and quaint, colourful towns, like Portree.

 Some must-visit spots on the island include the Fairy Glen, the Fairy Pools and the Old Man of Storr.
 You could also visit a whisky distillery or go on a boat trip along the coast, where you may spot some seals, otters, puffins and perhaps a couple of whales, too!